Robertfuller28/iptvtools/docs/parameters.rst

 Selected Parameters
 ===================

-Here is some further explanation for those not easy-to-understand parameters.
+Here is some further explanation for those not so obvious parameters.

 MIN_HEIGHT
 ----------